-There are a lot of these jobs available on Gumtree, AirTasker and even some services you can sign up to!
+There are a lot of these jobs available on Gumtree, AirTasker and even some services you can sign up too!

 Markets are great, especially for mums, because they are every so often.
-I’ve sold both clothing, but also products like candles – every person goes mad for a candle at a market right?
+I’ve sold not only clothing but also products like candles – every person goes mad for a candle at a market right?
 But if you’ve got a crafty product and you market it well then you can do SUPER well at markets!

 And now for the obvious one.
 Blogging was such a successful little side hustle for me that it became my full-time job!
-A combination of all the things I love and my technical skills, my blog began as a passion project when I was on maternity leave.
+My blog began as a passion project when I was on maternity leave.
+It was a combination of all the things I love and my technical skills,

-I won’t lie, it wasn’t without a long period of nobody reading it, and it’s taken a lot of hard work to get it to where it is.
-But I absolutely love it, and whether it was making me money or not I think I’d still have it because I love the creative outlet to be able to share my words and images!
+I won’t lie, it wasn’t without a long period of nobody reading it.
+It’s taken a lot of hard work to get it to where it is.
+But I absolutely love it!
+Whether it was making me money or not I think I’d still have it because I love the creative outlet to be able to share my words and images!

-There is so many tips and tricks I feel I can share on this one that I will save it for another blog – stay tuned!
+There are so many more tips and tricks I feel I can share on taking on a side hustle.
+But I will save them for another blog – stay tuned!

-Things I don’t recommend: I did a stint of “promo work” when I was in my early 20’s.
-The poor half naked girls handing out shit in night clubs, being sleezed on by bad smelling men.
+Side hustle ideas I don’t recommend: I did a stint of “promo work” when I was in my early 20’s.
+The poor half-naked girls handing out shit in night clubs, being sleazed on by bad-smelling men.
 Or the poor girls trying to hand you a flyer at Flinders Street Station?
 That was me!
-I did it for a couple of companies, every single time it took a fight to get paid and they all ended up going under.
+I did it for a couple of companies.
+Every single time it took a fight to get paid and they all ended up going under.

 Also, Pyramid schemes that expect you to outlay huge bundles of crap and then flog it to your friends.
-I won’t name any out of fear of pissing of said friends haha but you know what I mean.
-I’ve seen a lot of these fail, and people be stuck with items and products they cannot sell.
+I won’t name any out of fear of pissing off said friends, haha but you know what I mean.
+I’ve seen a lot of these fails, and people stuck with items and products they cannot sell.
 Just make sure you do your research going into it!